A list of our most F.A.Q.'s:

 Q: Can we bring our own kayak, canoe, or paddleboard?

 A: Yes.
 At our Port Clinton location you can launch your own boat from our canal for $5.
 You are under no time restrictions.
 You just have to be back by closing time.
-At our Oak Harbor location there is a public kayak and canoe launch and there is no fee.
-You will not be using any services provided by Portage River Paddling Company when bringing your own boat to Oak Harbor.
 You may also take your kayak or canoe on one of our river trips for half price.
 This includes shuttling you and your boat up stream and keeping your car on our lot.
+2020 SEASON UPDATE: We are mandated by the State of Ohio to not transport personal boats on the river trips this season.

 Q: Can we bring fishing poles?
 Do we need a fishing license?
 What might we catch?